ca-la/remote-collection/README.md

 ## withListFailureAt

-Like `withListFailure` but adds the failure only to the stored list of resources at the specified key, but doesn't interfer with other keys or the resource map itself.
+Like `withListFailure` but adds the failure only to the stored list of resources at the specified key, but doesn't interfere with other keys or the resource map itself.

 ### Signature